hesusruiz/PrivacyCred/docs/_sources/index.rst.txt

 **PrivacyConsent**

-The first part describes the :doc:`PrivacyConsent <privacyconsent>` flows on top of PrivacyCred for very strict use cases, like managing the informed consent of a user in the collective of people at risk of exclusion, when two or more entities are involved in the secure and legal exchange of sensitive personal data, to collaborate to provide a better
+The first part describes the :doc:`PrivacyConsent <ssi/privacyconsent>` flows on top of PrivacyCred for very strict use cases, like managing the informed consent of a user in the collective of people at risk of exclusion, when two or more entities are involved in the secure and legal exchange of sensitive personal data, to collaborate to provide a better